 Comes with charge controller and wiring and mounting components

-More features: made of ETFE material as high as 95%,better at high temperature resistance, anti-corrosion, anti-fouling, easier to clean, up 23.5% solar energy conversion, 30 degree bendable arc, water resistant, 3-layered plastic film wire protection, ultra-thick, easy to install
+More features: made of ETFE material as high as 95%, better at high temperature resistance, anti-corrosion, anti-fouling, easier to clean, up 23.5% solar energy conversion, 248-degree flexible, water-resistant, 5-layered plastic film wire protection, ultra-thick, easy to install

-This flexible solar panel from Kingsolar is a perfect pick with high solar energy conversion rate and perfect reliability.
+This flexible solar panel from Newpowais a perfect pick with a high solar energy conversion rate and perfect reliability.
 The panel boasts 100 watts of power and is straightforward to mount anywhere on your ship since it doesn’t require a flat surface.
 Just keep in mind that bending the panel may leave some of it without direct exposure to sunlight.